The Fruit of Our Lips

 Paperback, 370 pages.

-In the three essays included in this new edition of The Fruit of Our Lips, Eugen Rosenstock-Huessy made his clearest and most concise presentation of his understanding of the Christian tradition and the creative power of the spoken word proclaimed at the beginning of Genesis, and hence at the heart of the Jewish and the Christian faiths.
+In the three essays included in this new edition of The Fruit of Our Lips, Eugen Rosenstock-Huessy made the clearest and most concise presentation of his understanding of the Christian tradition and of the creative power of the spoken word proclaimed at the beginning of Genesis, and hence at the heart of the Jewish and the Christian faiths.
 Two of the three essays have never appeared in English before.
 All three root in and contribute to the author’s ongoing dialogue with his friend Franz Rosenzweig and show the mutuality of the two men’s thinking, for all their differences.

 In 1945, Rosenstock-Huessy described the title essay as “the greatest chapter I have ever written.”
 It is neither an analysis of nor a commentary on the Gospels, but seeks instead to lay “the foundation for a history of the human spirit.”
 It argues that the fourfold character of the Gospels has profound meaning for the indivisible whole they form as Christ’s “lips.”
 Beginning with Matthew, each Evangelist takes as his audience one of the existing pre-Christian social orders (tribes, empires, the Greeks, and the Jews) and each Evangelist begins at the point to which his predecessor had come at the end.
 In the process of writing their Gospels, the four men themselves were changed–and it is that process which marks them as Evangelists.